Exabyte-io/rewotes/aliitani/README.md

 - I used Reactflow to get the flowchart integrated with React.
 - I used Tailwind CSS to get a more styled UI.
+- I ended up not using meteor as suggested, since this app is solely a ui application without any backend logic required.
+Based on that, I ended up going with React+Vite for the frontend app.

 ## TO RUN THE Application